|7-May-2020||Like this? Dislike this? Let me know|

 Headphones, however, are a little trickier.
 Notice how Line Outputs 3-4 are associated with the headphones?
 Let's click on that part of the screen:

 Now we have some controls at our disposal!
-It is not immediately obvious but the two mono faders on the top are associated with HARDWARE INPUTS and the single stereo fader below (even though it doesn't look like a stereo fader) it is associated with SOFTWARE (DAW) PLAYBACK.
+It is not immediately obvious but the two mono faders on the top are associated with HARDWARE INPUTS and the single stereo fader below it (even though it doesn't look like a stereo fader) is associated with SOFTWARE (DAW) PLAYBACK.
 This is the heart of direct monitoring.
 What this screen is telling us is that both the dry signal from hardware interface inputs 1 and 2 (front panel XLR/phono) and the signal coming back from the DAW are being mixed into the line outputs 3-4 and the headphone jack.
 This is why we hear our dry signal mixed in with the roar of the Marshall.

 To disable direct monitoring, we simply need to mute the HARDWARE INPUTS.
 This has no effect on the signal going to or coming back from the DAW; we leave the bottom slider alone: